Humans have come up with different styles of parenting based on experience and wisdom passed down by generations of parents.

 Parenting styles vary from the one where the parent does everything for the child making the child’s life as easy as possible, to one where the parent wants the child to pave his own way right from childhood.

-The former style results in children who are incapable of doing anything on their own and the later style leaves the kid at loss of direction.
+The former style results in children who are incapable of doing anything on their own and the latter style leaves the kid at the loss of direction.